 In this book, he told that Saraswati used to be a very big river at one time which used to reach the lowlands flowing through the mountains.
 During the rainy season, the banks of the Saraswati river would widen from 3 to 10 kilometers.

-However, the effect of the changing season gradually began to fall on the flow of the Saraswati river and it started to take the form of a small stream in many places.
-The book The Lost River shows that the Saraswati river was older than the Harappan period which began to dry up between 4000 BCE.
+However, the effect of changing weather gradually started affecting the flow of the Saraswati river and it started taking the form of a small stream at many places.
+The book The Lost River reveals that Saraswati, the mysterious river of India, was older than the Harappan period and started drying up between 4000 BC.

 At the same time, due to other geographical changes, the Saraswati river disappeared in a mysterious way 2000 years ago.
 Michael Danino also mentioned in his book that about 5000 years ago, the water of river Saraswati used to get water from Yamuna and Sutlej river.